lorensen/VTKExamples/src/VTKBook/04Chapter4.md

 network must execute *only*

 if a change occurs to their input.
-In some networks, as shown in **Figure4--6** , we may have parallel branches that need not execute if objects are modified local to a particular branch.
+In some networks, as shown in **Figure 4-6** , we may have parallel branches that need not execute if objects are modified local to a particular branch.
 In this figure, we see that object *D* and the downstream objects *E* and *F* must execute because *D'*s input parameter is changed, and objects *E* and